Research Interests

 About me

-I am currently a postdoctoral scholar working with Fabio Pasquletti, from University of California, Riverside, and Samet Oymak, from University of Michigan, Ann Arbor.
-Before this, I was a Computational Applied Mathematics (CAM) Assistant Adjunct professor, working with Andrea Bertozzi and Stanley Osher, at University of California, Los Angeles.
+I am currently a postdoctoral scholar working at the Los Alamos National Laboratory.
+Before this I was a postdoctoral scholar working with Fabio Pasquletti, from University of California, Riverside, and Samet Oymak, from University of Michigan, Ann Arbor.
+Before that, I was a Computational Applied Mathematics (CAM) Assistant Adjunct professor, working with Andrea Bertozzi and Stanley Osher, at University of California, Los Angeles.
 I completed my Ph.D. and M.S. in Mechanical engineering under the pleasant mentorship of Spring Berman at Arizona State University.

 I am fascinated by questions such as how do bees use local feedback to achieve global order and stability without getting at each other’s throats or high stakes squabbling?
 Can they ever effectively collaborate across scale to provably converge to a peppy title for an academic paper?
 Would they ever call their highly sophisticated algorithm with sharp convergence guarantees WASP?
 Are all my worldly non-convex maladies secretly an infinite dimensional linear programming problem in a lifted space of probability measures?